M66B/BackPackTrackII/README.md

 No, but acquiring locations will not stop if you are still (not moving) anymore.
 Unfortunately there are no open source libraries available to detect user activity (what you are doing).

+The version information shows if a usable version of Google Play services is installed.

 <a name="FAQ2"></a>
 **(2) How can I stop this application?**

 BackPackTrack II is meant to continuously record your location, so there is no exit or quit option/menu.
 If you want to stop tracking, you can uncheck the check box labelled with *Tracking enabled*.

+<a name="FAQ3"></a>
+**(3) What is needed to make (reverse) geocoding work?**

+The Google Geocoder needs to be present on your device.
+See the version information to see if it is available.

 Android permissions
 -------------------